Trachycephalus macrotis

 Trachycephalus macrotis, also known as the Amazonian milk frog and known in Spanish as rana lechera de Pastaza, is a frog in the family Hylidae.
 It is endemic to Peru and Ecuador.
-Scientists have seen it between 225 and 925 m above sea level.
+It has been observed between 225 and 925 m above sea level.

 Description

 The adult male frog measures 69.8 to 91.5 mm in snout-vent length and the adult female frog 93.9 to 118.7 mm.
 Its head is wider than it is long.
 It has bronze-colored skin with coffee-colored marks.
 It has some webbing on its feet and relatively small climbing disks on its toes.

 Taxonomy

 This species was split from the taxon T. typhonius.

 Habitat

 This nocturnal frog lives in submontane tropical forests, especially primary forest, near streams.
-However, it has laso been spotted near plantations, roads, and human habitation.
-This frog has been observed between 225 and 925 meters above sea level.
+However, it has also been spotted near plantations, roads, and human habitation.
+This frog has been observed between 225 and 925 m above sea level.